dotnet/arcade/Documentation/Operations/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 #### SME information:

-Descriptions of what/where the inputs to the process come from (the answer to "what do I or the automated process neeed to consider to perform this task?", and what performing the below steps correctly achieves ("what comes out the other side?")
+Descriptions of what/where the inputs to the process come from (the answer to "what do I or the automated process neeed to consider to perform this task?"), and what performing the below steps correctly achieves ("what comes out the other side?")

 Inputs:
 - The OS "Matrix of Truth" (future output from https://github.com/dotnet/core-eng/issues/11077).
 Until this matrix exists, what we have is considered "in matrix" but we need to be removing unsupported OSes.